Frequently asked questions

 Can anyone apply for a 2-bedroom unit?

-Two bedroom units are reserved for couples or anyone wishing to share – an individual can not apply to live alone in a two bedroom unit.
+Two-bedroom units are reserved for couples or anyone wishing to share – an individual can not apply to live alone in a two-bedroom unit.

 Why do I need to provide a Next of Kin or Emergency contact?

-Why am I given a fact sheet about each village to read?
+Why am I given a Fact Sheet about each village to read?

 The provision of a Fact Sheet to a new applicant in a set format for each village is a requirement under the Retirement Villages Act.
 You can request a copy of this Fact Sheet at any time.